 I can’t say I like a specific loan type more than other, but I usually have more personal loans.
 It doesn’t matter that much on Mintos in the end.
 I prefer spending time to research how solid the loan originators are, rather than picking loan types.

 There are two types of loans: secured loans with collateral and unsecured loans without any collateral.
 The collateral may be real estate in the case of a mortgage loan, a vehicle in the case of a car loan, and so on.

 For secured loans, Mintos exposes an LTV (loan-to-value) parameter which can be used to filter out loans.
 In allows us to only select those loans that have a good collateral, as in theory those are less riskier.

 In reality I don’t care that much about LTV.
-Sure, it’s good to pick loans with a high LTV but I don’t really feel that it makes a big difference.
-If the loan is not payed, the Buyback Guarantee kicks in, and we are good.
+Sure, it’s good to pick loans with a lower LTV but I don’t really feel that it makes a big difference.
+If the loan is not payed, the Buyback Guarantee should kick in.

 As in the case of loan type, I just feel it all boils down to picking the loan originator rather the loan itself.

 Mintos is safe and legit.
 Is definitely not a scam.
 In fact, is the biggest P2P lending platform in continental Europe, being very popular among P2P investors.